UpMortem/lawsuit/README.md

 I will be using ChatGPT and AutoGPT to proceed with the lawsuit and representing myself.

 This README will be updated with more information depending on level of interest.

+Some information will not be shared on here to protect the privacy of those involved.